hamsar4j/apple-notes-mcp/README.md

 9. "Show me information about the 'Work' folder"
 10. "Delete the note 'Outdated Information'"
 11. "Delete the folder 'Old Project'"

+The tools return structured data that can be easily processed by the AI assistant, and the resources provide direct access to note and folder information.

 ## Troubleshooting